shirish93/shirish93.github.io/_posts/2023-05-03-cdk-vs-terraform.md

 ### Evaluating Alternatives to AWS CDK

-We have explored various options to replace CDK.
+We have explored multiple options to replace CDK.
 Pulumi offers an interesting option.
 Unfortunately, its pricing structure doesn't align with our needs.
 Widespread adoption is a basic metric we use to judge infrastructure management tools.
 Tools with more users generally have better documentation, wider community support, and easier access to support engineers.
 Terraform has emerged as a most serious contender to CDK based on those factors.
 Most infrastructure teams seem to be either on CDK, or on Terraform.

 ### Making the Decision: CDK vs. Terraform